liz3/blog/_posts/2022-03-10-discord-account.md

-For context here: Discord does have a certified Moderator program, but it does not have a vote system(i was not certain about that at that date), so before i did click the link i googled it, sadly google did not have that site as first result, but a discord blog article which after checking it was close enough to me with the trust not instantly marking this as a red flag obvious scam, but the article also didnt like a external site anywhere.
+For context here: Discord does have a certified Moderator program, but it does not have a vote system(i was not certain about that at that date), so before i did click the link i googled it, sadly google did not have that site as first result, but a discord blog article which after checking it was close enough to me with the trust not instantly marking this as a red flag obvious scam, but the article also didnt link a external site anywhere.

 So i clicked the link and it brough me to a discord login page, i was not sure here, i had a bad feeling about it being legitimate, i went back to the discord chat and saw they *deleted the message with the link*!

-**Takeaway: If a person deletes a link in a chat they want you to do something with and delete that link, thats a clear red flag!**
+**Takeaway: If a person deletes a link in a chat they want you to do something, thats a clear red flag!**

+**Takeaway: if a domain isnt high up on googles result, do not trust it!**

 i then wrote:
 ```